charJin/mrts-retail-and-food-services/README.md

 **Part 3: Visualizations**

-Tableau was used to create an interactive dashboard, designed primarily to easily monitor key metrics.
+Python charts and Tableau were used to create explorative visualizations and an interactive dashboard, designed primarily to easily monitor key metrics.

 **Part 4: Recommendations & Next Steps**